slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times."
 -- Bruce Lee [1940]*

-The thougest competition is a good enough competitor.
+The toughest competition is a good-enough competitor.

-Besides outworking them, you’ll need all weaponry, sometimes even the «dirty stuff». «Pawn sacrifices», bribes and lying are examples of «dirty stuff».
-They may be effective but use them only on desperate situations, it’s a scar for life.
+Besides outworking them, you’ll need every weapon — sometimes even the «dirty» ones: pawn sacrifices, bribes, lying.
+They may work but use them only in desperate situations; each leaves a lifelong scar.
+When nothing else works, surrender.
+Only go all-in when you can already see the end.

 > *"The best fighter is never angry."
 -- Lao Tzu [-571]*